The Department of Finance at St. Bonaventure University is recognized by the Chartered Financial Analyst Program at the CFA Institute,

 which promotes ethics-based investment education in university degree programs aimed at developing serious investment professionals.

-The CFA Institute specifically emphasizes ethics in education, ensuring that finance professionals conduct themselves morally in their career.
+The CFA Institute specifically emphasizes ethics in education, ensuring that finance professionals conduct themselves morally in their careers.
 It promotes the development of competent and ethically centered investment professionals for the overall benefit of society.

 The CFA recognition means that our School of Business provides a top-notch education in finance to prepare students for the best jobs in the field.